AbdelaliAzouz/AbdelaliAzouz/README.md

 - 👋 Hi, I’m @AbdelaliAzouz
-- 👀 I’m interested in web programming
+-  I’m interested in web programming
-- 🌱 I’m currently learning React Js
+-  I’m currently learning Spring Boot
-- 💞️ I’m looking to collaborate on my PFE project
+-  I’m looking for an internship PFE project
-- 📫 How to reach me Email : Abdelaliazouz123@gmail.com
+-  How to reach me Email : Abdelali.aazouz@gmail.com

 <!---
 AbdelaliAzouz/AbdelaliAzouz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.